The Marvelous Mirza Girls / Sheba Karim / Book Review

 5/10

-Fans of mid-2000s stories of love, friendship, and sororal support such as Ann Brashares Sisterhood of the Travelling Pants are likely to enjoy this contemporary coming-of-age book.
+Fans of mid-2000s stories of love, friendship, and sororal support such as Ann Brashares's Sisterhood of the Travelling Pants are likely to enjoy this contemporary coming-of-age book.
 Anyone who enjoyed the intermingled travel and romance of Abigail Hing Wen's Loveboat, Taipei should check out this new story of self-discovery.

 Details